mshagirov/machine-monitor/README.md

 ```

 where `IP_ADDRESS` is your machine's IP address on the network and `PORT` is the port that the API is running on.
 This should prompt the system
 to request for permission to allow Python to expose the service to the network.
-Then, you should be able to go to "http://IP_ADDRESS:PORT/" and "http://IP_ADDRESS:PORT/metrics" to view machine information and metrics respectively.
+Then, you should be able to go to "http://IP_ADDRESS:PORT/info" and "http://IP_ADDRESS:PORT/metrics" to view machine information and metrics respectively.

 ## Future Plans (for Linux)

 Future plans to add following functionality

 - [ ] CLI monitoring interface
+- [ ] Remote client interface